dldc-packages/democrat/README.md

 ## Using hooks library

-Because Democrat's hooks works just like React's ones with a little trick you can use any React hook in Democrat.
+Because Democrat's hooks works just like React's ones, with a little trick you can use any React hook in Democrat.
 All you need to do is add this code before the first `Democrat.render`.

 ```js